 Grads are required to write the National Council Licensure Examinations for Registered Nurses (NCLEX-RN) to earn their Registered Nurse (RN) designation for licensure.
 The designation has yearly renewal fees and quality assurance guidelines.
-Visit the College of Registered Nurses of British Columbia (CRNBC) for more information on registration and renewal, competencies, and standards.
+Visit the British Columbia College of Nursing Professionals (BCCNP) for more information on registration and renewal, competencies, and standards.
 We recommend that you're aware of these standards prior to applying to the program.

 Registered nurses work in a variety of hospitals and community health settings.
 Careers usually start with casual positions in acute care agencies on a medical and surgical ward.
 Some graduates are hired to work in public health, pediatrics, obstetrics, and emergency nursing positions.Learn more about the work we do.
 Visit the BC Nurses' Union for information on salary.
 Visit the Association of Registered Nurses (ARNBC) for current news on the profession.

 Students take two specialty nursing courses as part of their BSN degree.
 These two courses may be applied toward completing one of BCIT's specialty nursing advanced certificate programs after they graduate.
 Grads can also choose to complete a Master of Science in Nursing or PhD program through other institutions.

 Watch a video of our Nursing Lab